PhilipMecozzi/to-do/README.md

     - Hypermedia to dictate available actions.
 1. ☑ Tasks use cases module
     - Hypermedia to dictate available actions.
-1. ☐ Calculate hypermedia hrefs in controller methods
+1. ☑ Calculate hypermedia hrefs with information from controller methods
     - Keep specific HTTP concerns out of use cases as much as possible.
-    - May need HTTP helper module.
+    - May need HTTP helper module or factory.
+1. ☑ Create main page
+    - When opening index.html in a web browser, the main page of the application should be displayed.
+    - Main page should be titled "TODO".
+1. ☐ Main page should display all task lists
+    - Page should request collection of task lists from API.
+    - Task lists should each display their name, completed task count, and total task count.
+1. ☐ TaskList component
+1. ☐ Task component
+1. ☐ Styling
 1. ☒ Request/Response logging middleware
 1. ☒ Authorization middleware
     - Could use basic auth to keep things simple.